-Students needing to occasionally ride the bus must submit a bus consent form through FACTS Family Portal and \$7 to the middle school office for a bus pass.
-The money must be turned in to the middle school office no later than 12:00 p.m. on the day a bus pass is needed.
+Students who need to ride the bus occasionally must submit a bus consent form through FACTS Family Portal and request a bus pass from the middle school office no later than 12:00 p.m. on the day a bus pass is needed.
+Passes cost \$7 and are billed through FACTS.